RSijelmass/CV/README.md

 The path to becoming a developer started when touching modelling / programming tools throughout my academic career, where we touched on technologies as MATLAB, ArcGIS, R, MikeZero and SMS.
 The developing train really took off, however, after starting a 16-week intense bootcamp called [Makers Academy](http://www.makersacademy.com).
 A lot of focus is placed here on agile working, pair programming, and test driven development.

+*limit yourself with this, remove*
 - Main technologies: Ruby, JavaScript, HTML / CSS
 - Touched upon: MATLAB, ArcGIS, MikeZero, SMS, Node.js

 ## Projects

+*include links, if no links include link to short video of use*

 Project | Description | When | Technologies | Live?
 ------- | ----------- | ---- | ------------ | ------